Kometa-Team/Kometa/docs/home/guides/defaults.md

         rating3_font_size: 70                                            # 7 adjusted font size to fit rating

         horizontal_position: right                                       # the set of ratings is on the right of the poster
-    - git: PMM/overlays/streaming                                        # 8
+    - pmm: streaming                                        # 8
-    - git: PMM/overlays/video_format                                     # 9
+    - pmm: video_format                                     # 9
-    - git: PMM/overlays/audio_language                                   # 10
+    - pmm: audio_language                                   # 10
-    - git: PMM/overlays/oscars                                           # 11
+    - pmm: oscars                                           # 11
       template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
         weight: 40                                                       # Weight of 40 applies if more than 1 sash is applied in bottom right
-    - git: PMM/overlays/imdb_top_250                                     # 12
+    - pmm: imdb_top_250                                     # 12
       template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
         weight: 30                                                       # Weight of 30 applies if more than 1 sash is applied in bottom right
-    - git: PMM/overlays/rt_cert_fresh                                    # 13
+    - pmm: rt_cert_fresh                                    # 13
       template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
         weight: 20                                                       # Weight of 20 applies if more than 1 sash is applied in bottom right
-    - git: PMM/overlays/mc_must_see                                      # NOT SHOWN, however would apply the "MetaCritic Must See" sash in the bottom right
+    - pmm: mc_must_see                                      # NOT SHOWN, however would apply the "MetaCritic Must See" sash in the bottom right
       template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
         weight: 10                                                       # Weight of 10 applies if more than 1 sash is applied in bottom right
-    - git: PMM/overlays/commonsense_selection                                     # NOT SHOWN, however would apply the "Commonsense Selected Families" sash in the bottom right
+    - pmm: commonsense_selection                                     # NOT SHOWN, however would apply the "Commonsense Selected Families" sash in the bottom right
       template_variables:                                                # Bottom right sash is used by more than one overlay so a weight for priority is applied
         weight: 5                                                        # Weight of 5 applies if more than 1 sash is applied in bottom right